Pulmonary Atresia

 Complications may include:

-Contact your provider if the baby has:
+Contact your baby's provider right away if your baby has:

 There is no known way to prevent this condition.